stevana/armstrong-distributed-systems/docs/implementing-behaviours.md

 used to program telephony.
 PLEX, which first appeared in the 70s, and the telephone hardware switches were a heavy influence on Erlang:

-  1. Process and their isolation from each other
+  1. Process and their isolation from each other;
-  2. Signals and ability to wait for them, i.e. message passing
+  2. Signals and ability to wait for them, i.e. message passing;
-  3. Hot code swapping
+  3. Hot code swapping.

 So the early inspiration for Erlang was to be a better version of PLEX and run on ordinary hardware.